-Big picture: We like Ask because they keep trying to do something different.
-We also like that they started in business in 1996, the same year we started.
-But they area always coming up frustratingly short in our minds.
+Big picture: We liked Ask because they kept trying to do something different.
+We also liked that they started in business in 1996, the same year we started.
+But they were always coming up frustratingly short in our minds—and they stopped advancing their search engineering in 2010, which means they haven’t improved a jot since then.
+Instead, the engine continues to show ad-heavy search results, followed by results curated from the Ask Media Group Network (a.k.a. content their parent company has created).
+Ask.com has also been in the news in recent years for exposing users to malware.

 Ask.com Search Engine Analysis